 Next on my List?

-Create at smaller, lighter Get Home Bag for my car and my partners car.
+Create a smaller, lighter Get Home Bag for my car and my partner’s car.

 Do you think we missed something form the Australia Preppers Bug Out Bag?
 Got suggestions or favourites you think we should add or want to share with the community?
 Leave your comments below.